muratk5n/thirdwave/en/2022/11/battery-electric.md

 All the problems listed above are enough to doom a technology on their own.
 Combined, they are fatal.
 Considering adaption, TCO issues and knowing tech migration cycles, even considering a total shift to this tech would be foolish.
-The issue goes beyond to being able to demonstrate a car can move on batteries from point A to point B. There are larger engineering, economic issues involved here.
+The issue goes beyond being able to demonstrate a car can move on batteries from point A to point B. There are larger engineering, economic issues involved here.
 The industry will soon realize if all cars, heavy transport, shipping, air flight cannot be battery electric, it's best not to shift even a portion of energy use to battery electric.
 The crazed proponents this technology might soon find themselves as the supporters of Betamax found decades ago.
 Stuck with a degrading tech, going nowhere.

 References